Sathwik-Samudrala/Student-Record-Management-System/README.md

 # Run the calculator
 java Calculator

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📖 Project Description

-**A robust Java console application** designed to manage student records efficiently through a command-line interface.
+**A robust Java console application**
+Designed to manage student records efficiently through a command-line interface.
 This system provides educational institutions with a simple yet powerful tool to maintain student data with full CRUD (Create, Read, Update, Delete) functionality.